Towards the dual motivic Steenrod algebra in positive characteristic: Retract of the dual Steenrod algebra

-\begin{thm} Assume that the base scheme $S$ is essentially smooth over a field $\kk$ of characteristic $p > 0$.
-Then the map $\Psi^{S}$ in $\hMod{H\F_p^S}$ displayed in Equation~\eqref{eq:Decompo} is a split monomorphism, i.e., admits a retraction. \end{thm}
+\begin{theorem} Assume that the base scheme $S$ is essentially smooth over a field $\kk$ of characteristic $p > 0$.
+Then the map $\Psi^{S}$ in $\hMod{\MM\F_p^S}$ displayed in Equation~\eqref{eq:Decompo} is a split monomorphism, i.e., admits a retraction. \end{theorem}

-\begin{proof} By Theorem~\ref{th:PullbackHZ}, Lemma~\ref{le:RingCoefficients}, and Corollary~\ref{cor:ReduceBase}, we may assume $S = \kk$.
-Consider the diagram in $\hMod{H\F_p^{\kk}}$
+\begin{proof} By Theorem~\ref{thm:PullbackHZ}, Lemma~\ref{lem:RingCoefficients}, and Corollary~\ref{cor:ReduceBase}, we may assume $S = \kk$.
+Consider the diagram in $\hMod{\MM\F_p^{\kk}}$

-The top and bottom rectangles commute, by the identifications $i^* \Psi^{D} = \Psi^{\kk}$ and $j^* \Psi^{D} = \Psi^{\KK}$ from Lemma~\ref{le:CompatDecompo}.
+The top and bottom rectangles commute, by the identifications $i^* \Psi^{D} = \Psi^{\kk}$ and $j^* \Psi^{D} = \Psi^{\KK}$ from Lemma~\ref{lem:CompatDecompo}.
 The middle rectangle commutes by naturality of the unit map $\eta$.
 Define the map

 as the composite starting from the top right corner, going all the way down, then left, then down again.
 We claim that the composite